atc1441/88MZ100/README.md

 Connect the TXD and RXD Wires to the Testpoints of the Price tag.
 Either Connect the DTR wire of your USB to UART Converter to Reset or use a Button/Tweezer to bridge reset to ground.
 Start the 88MZ100 Flashing tool and wait till it prompts you to reset the SOC, the upload will then start.

+## MAC Settings

+Since the Custom firmware and Station is working on a MAC based identification it is needed to set a custom MAC to your Display.
+To do so you can either change a default one in the main.c at "SW_DEFAULT_MAC" before compiling or you can edit the compiled main.bin at an offset of 0x148 (8 following bytes, reversed order) via an HEX Editor Like [HxD](https://mh-nexus.de/en/hxd/).
+This set MAC will be used on first Boot by the Firmware to write it at the correct position in flash.
+Changing it in the OTA file will not change the MAC.

 Here is a YouTube video that shows the general function https://youtu.be/DRuVUtqFqcg